About This Site

 About the Author

-He writes as someone who has been learning the language for years rather than as a native speaker, which means the work here is the result of sustained effort and genuine love for the subject — not the casual authority of someone who grew up inside the language.
-This site is the long-term project that work has produced.
+He writes as a learner rather than as a native speaker, which is to say that the work here is the result of sustained effort over years rather than the unselfconscious familiarity of someone who grew up inside the language.
+This site is the long-term project that effort has gradually produced.

 His broader writing on languages lives at acmaas.com.